 CURRENT STUDENTS: The main audition cycle for the VJC program (for area music students in grades 8-12) has just concluded.
 However, there are still a few positions open in the ensembles.
-We will continue to accept applications from:
+We will continue to accept applications from BRASS MUSICIANS, PIANISTS, and DRUMMERS until all ensemble slots are filled.

-VJC Indigo (Tuesday nights) and VJC Cerulean (Thursday nights) begin rehearsing in mid-December.
-VJC Sapphire (Saturday mornings at MCC) begins rehearsing in January.
-We hope you will join the VJC for its 10th anniversary season in 2025-26!
+VJC Indigo (Tuesday nights) and VJC Cerulean (Thursday nights) have already begun rehearsing for upcoming performances.
+VJC Sapphire (Saturday mornings at MCC) begins rehearsing in mid-January.

 EDUCATORS: Check out the Flexible Instrumentation Big Band charts from VJC Publications.
 And listen to this great new music on our YouTube channel.
 VJC Publications offers flex. charts without compromise, designed to sound great—and complete—with just the minimum instrumentation (11 pieces).
 And of course, they sound truly spectacular with a full, 18-piece big band.
 Given the unpredictable nature of band program size from year to year, VJC Publications represents a great investment for any music library.
+And 100% of every VJC Publication purchase goes back into supporting the educational activities of the Valley Jazz Cooperative.

 FRIENDS & FANS: We have two VJC Alumni Band events coming up soon, both in Scottsdale.
 The VJC Alumni Band+ will perform its annual Christmas Concert (Sat., Dec.
 20th @ 7 PM in Ravenscroft Hall).
 And the VJC Alumni Sextet—a.k.a.
 VJC Azure—makes its debut performance on (Fri., Jan.
 9th @ 7 PM in Jazzbird).